theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 ![XU-Authentication](/img/content/xu/sap_source-auth.png){:class="img-responsive"}

 **Request SAP credentials from caller when running extractions** <br>
-This option is available when using the *Plain* or *SNC* authentication method.
 If this option is active, SAP credentials entered in the **User** and **Password** fields are not applied.
 Instead, SAP credentials need to be provided via basic authentication when executing an extraction.
 Caching the result of extractions is inactive.